maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/polling-place-access-disabilities.md

 ---
-title: "How can I vote if I have disabilities?"
+title: "How do I vote if I have disabilities?"
 published: true
 weight: 6
 section: "voting-basics"
 priority: Minor
 ---